mhenke/neovim-protocol-2015/NEOVIM_BEHAVIOR_AUDIT.md

 # Neovim-Exact Game Keybinding Implementation Guide

+## Narrative Note: LoreFragments as Echo Logs
+All `loreFragment` fields in the curriculum are now written as Echo's logs—Echo is not able to communicate in real time at this stage of the story.
+These logs are Echo's own voice, providing context and narrative flavor after each task.
+Real-time communication (e.g., a "handler" or unknown helper) may be introduced in future story arcs, but for now, all narrative feedback is from Echo's perspective, not as generic mission logs.

 This document provides **complete mechanics** for implementing all 15 game levels with 100% Neovim fidelity.
 Includes key parsing, state machine, cursor simulation, validation logic, and edge cases.
 Use Lua pseudocode for game engine integration.[1][2]

 ## Core Keybinding State Machine